EnvModellingGroup/hrds/README.md

 * Create buffer zones as a preprocessing step if needed
 * Obtain value at a point based on user-defined priority of rasters

+The software assumes all rasters are already in the same projection space and using the same datum.

 This example loads in an XYZ file and obtains data at each point, replacing the Z value with that from hrds.